 Mr Martens is a Gunggandji man with cultural ties to Queensland, Australia.
 Tony is is an experienced executive with a history of working in the public and community sectors across nearly three decades.
 He is experienced in employment services, career development, government affairs, community engagement, recruitment, business and strategic planning.

-Tony’s professional speciality is employment services especially workforce development from pre-employment through post-placement and exit.
+Tony’s professional specialty is employment services especially workforce development from pre-employment through post-placement and exit.
 Tony has secured the design and delivery of a range of i2i Global projects in Latin America and Indo-Pacific.

 Darren is amongst Australia’s most experienced Indigenous executives.
 He has launched new ventures, achieved commercial viability, boosted social impact, and executed strategy and business development.
 Achievements include transforming the Stronger Smarter Institute into Australia's biggest Indigenous initiative in education: +64,000 Indigenous students, +1,500 educators trained, over $10m in revenues, financial viability within 12 months.
 As a Director of the Aboriginal and Torres Strait Islander Legal Services (Qld) and inaugural Chair of the Board’s Finance Committee lifted revenues from $3m to $22m pa, and a historic 5 year $100m service delivery contract with the Commonwealth government.
 Launching Australia’s first Indigenous-led social impact fund and intermediary the Lumbu Indigenous Community Foundation.